senimanjs/seniman/docs/components.md

 You can use an `async` `useEffect` function to load the data from the server, in combination with a `useState` to store the server data & loading state.

 Please note that in an `async` `useEffect` function, you need to resolve all the state getters you depend on before the first `await` statement for them to be tracked correctly.
-If not done correctly, the state getters will not be tracked, and the `useEffect` function will not re-execute when the states change.

 ## Calling server API in response to user interaction